 The Institute also conducts applied and public policy oriented research in various political fields either ordered by the government or funded through EU projects.
 In the past few years, the Institute has managed projects on rural, environmental, agricultural and energy policy.

-Beyond research, the Institute provides a forum for domestic political science discussions by organising conferences, supplies infrastructural background for the Hungarian Political Science Association, and edits the Review of Political Science, which is the most important and cited journal of political science in Hungary.
+Beyond research, the Institute provides a forum for domestic political science discussions by organising conferences, supplies infrastructural background for the Hungarian Political Science Association, and edits the Hungarian Political Science Review, which is the most important and cited journal of political science in Hungary.

 Our researchers also take part in the popularisation of science by organising conferences for the wider public and publishing essays and books promoting science.